-- All submission documents should be uploaded as a single PDF file
+- All submission documents should be uploaded as a single PDF file.

-The Awards Committee (made up of selected participants and previous awardees knowledgeable in the area of submission) will review all submissions and present their final award nominees to the IDEC Board of Directors for approval and ratification.
+A jury of selected participants knowledgeable in the area of submission and previous awardees will review all nominations and evaluate based on a common rubric.
 Award winners will be publicly celebrated at the annual conference and will be announced to the full international IDEC community.

 Service Commitment to Continued Excellence

-Please note Awardee(s) will be asked to maintain a one year service commitment in honor of being selected as an Award recipient.
-During the year following the Award acceptance, Awardees will be asked to serve as a Reviewer for the Awards Committee and thus must abstain from submitting for the Community Service, Partner in Education, Teaching Excellence, Scholarship Excellence, Book, or Media Awards during that year.
+Please note awardees will be asked to maintain a service commitment to this award for two years following the award acceptance.
 This service ensures sustained knowledge and excellence in the review process.
-Willingness to participate will be requested prior to the subsequent year’s awards review period.
+Willingness to participate will be requested prior to the subsequent year’s awards review.